Chisholm’s homer in 8th lifts Marlins over Mets 3-2

 TRAINER’S ROOM

-Mets: C Tomás Nido (left thumb strain) could play in rehab games at Triple-A Syracuse this weekend, manager Luis Rojas said.
+Mets: C Tomás Nido (left thumb strain) could play in rehab games at Triple-A Syracuse this weekend, Rojas said.

 Marlins: RHP Pablo López (right rotator cuff strain) has been playing catch with the anticipation of progressing to a bullpen session in the coming days.